plackyhacker/Malicious-KeePass-Plugin/README.md

 I tested the PoC against KeePass Password Safe 2.49 (64-bit).
 This PoC is in no way a bad reflection of the KeePass application but it does demonstrate how the master key can be exfiltrated from a default installation of KeePass.

-**Note:** This attack vector can only be used against pre-compiled plugins.
+**Note:** This attack vector can only be used against pre-compiled plugins placed in the plugins cache.

 ## The Plugin
 The plugin itself isn't anything particularly complex, but the way in which KeePass compiles plugins and caches the compiled DLL is what interested me.